gamco100/wav-scripture-downloader/README.md

 - Type in each line a scripture address you wish to download (ps: this only downloads audios from nwt-T)
 - Use the following scripture address structure:
-- [bible book] [chapter as a integer]:[verses] (notice the space between the bible book and the chapter)
+- [bible book] [chapter as a integer]:[verse blocks] (notice the space between the bible book and the chapter)
   - The verses should be divided using "," (comma) or "-" (hifen).
-If the verbs are consecutive and bigger than 2 verses, preferably use ""; if it's bigger than 2, use "-".
+If the verses are consecutive and bigger than 2 verses, preferably use ""; if it's bigger than 2, use "-".
 You can divide multiple verse blocks using ",".
   - Example:
     - ✗ Mateus capítulo seis versículo 9 e 8 e depois dos versículos 25-33.
     - ✓ Mateus 6:9,8,25-33